-Benefit Death in membership (on or after 2008) Death of a pensioner member Death with deferred pension Death of a recent leaver with less than two years' qualifying membership Lump sum on death 2 x annual pensionable pay or average uprated earnings for Practitioners The lesser of: 5 x pension less pension already paid or 2 x pay less any retirement lump sum 3 x pension payable if member had retired on date of death 3 x annual pension the member would have received had they retired on the date of death Adult dependant's pension (at least two years membership) A continuing adult dependant's pension of either: 50% of the notional tier 2 Ill Health pension if under Age 60 at the date of death: or 50% of the notional Age pension if over Age 60 at the date of death Either pension will be based only on membership from 6 April 1988 however, If you are the widow of a male member either pension will include any membership prior to 6 April 1988 Plus a short term pension equal to the rate of pensionable pay2 for the first 6 months A continuing adult dependant's pension of 50% of the member's pension in payment3 based only on membership from 6 April 1988 If you are the widow of a male member the pension will include membership prior to 6 April 1988 Plus a short term pension equal to the rate of the member's pension in payment for the first 3 months or 6 months if there is at least one eligible dependent child A continuing adult dependant's pension of either: 50% of the notional tier 2 ill health pension if date of death within 12 months of leaving; or 50% of the notional Age pension if date of death is more than 12 months after leaving.
-Either pension will be based only on membership from 6 April 1988 however, If you are the widow of a male member either pension will include any membership prior to 6 April 1988.
-No short term pension is payable Not applicable Adult dependant's pension (less than two years membership before age 60) A short term pension equal to the rate of pensionable pay for 6 months only Not applicable Not applicable No pension is payable
+Benefit Death in membership (on or after 2008) Death of a pensioner member Death with deferred pension Death of a recent leaver with less than two years' qualifying membership 1 Lump sum on death 2 x annual pensionable pay or average uprated earnings for practitioners 6 The lesser of: 5 x pension less pension already paid or 2 x pay less any retirement lump sum 3 x pension payable if member had retired on date of death 3 x annual pension the member would have received had they retired on the date of death Adult dependant's pension (at least two years membership) A continuing adult dependant's pension of either: 50% of the notional 7 tier 2 III Health pension if under Age 60 at the date of death: or 50% of the notional Age pension if over Age 60 at the date of death Either pension will be based on all membership, but if you are the qualifying Scheme partner of a member either pension will not include any membership prior to 6 April 1988.
+Plus a short term pension equal to the rate of pensionable pay 2 for the first 6 months A continuing adult dependant's pension of 50% of the member's pension in payment 3 based on all membership If you are the qualifying Scheme partner of a member the pension will not include any membership prior to 6 April 1988 Plus a short term pension equal to the rate of the member's pension in payment for the first 3 months or 6 months if there is at least one eligible dependent child A continuing adult dependant's pension of either: 50% of the notional 7 tier 2 ill health pension if date of death within 12 months of leaving; or 50% of the notional Age pension if date of death is more than 12 months after leaving.
+Either pension will be based on all membership, but if you are the qualifying Scheme partner of a member either pension will not include any membership prior to 6 April 1988.
+No short term pension is payable Not applicable Adult dependant's pension (less than two years membership before age 60) A short term pension equal to the rate of pensionable pay 2 for 6 months only Not applicable Not applicable No pension is payable